-The decision of SDD was operator based in case the patient fulfilled all safety criteria (Table 1).
-Before discharge patients had an electrocardiogram and echocardiogram performed.
-At discharge patients were advised to avoid intensive physical activity for 1 month; antibiotic prophylaxis during 6 months before dental procedures was recommended.
-All patients were followed at 6 months on the outpatient clinic and performed a transthoracic and transoesophageal echocardiogram with bubble test at this time.
+The decision of SDD was operator-based in case the patient fulfilled all safety criteria (Table 1).
+Before discharge, patients had an electrocardiogram and echocardiogram performed.
+At discharge, patients were advised to avoid intensive physical activity for 1 month and antibiotic prophylaxis for 6 months before dental procedures was recommended.
+All patients were followed at 6 months in the outpatient clinic and underwent a TOE and transthoracic echocardiogram with bubble test at this time.